jbbpatel94/event-queue-processor/README.md

     batchSize: 10
 };

-// Create an instance of EventBatcher const eventQueueProcessor = new EventBatcher(options);
+// Create an instance of EventQueueProcessor const eventQueueProcessor = new EventQueueProcessor(options);

 // Add events to the batch